ajitagupta/book-library-crud-api/README.md

 ## 2. Config Server (Microservice: from monolith to microservice)

-We started with a monolith.
-We have learnt to write a well-designed, layered Spring Boot application where we used a three-tier approach: model, application, presentation, and data.
-This is a well-known pattern for its benefits related to loose coupling and clear separation of responsibilities.
-Now, we split up the functionality.
-Once we get several of these applications, how are they going to connect to each other?
-How do they see each other's instances if they start to scale up?
-It's time to move to microservices.
+### Configuration
+Configuration is the process of specifying and loading external values to the software application statically or dynamically.
+One such example is the database config which we typically provide in the property file and use different values for different environments like Dev, QA, and Production.

+In a monolith architecture, there is a single application server running and we traditionally store the application configuration in the environment or application level.
+Since all the modules of the application are running on a single server it was easy to handle the config in a single place.
+Microservices architecture is a distributed system architecture where there are a lot of independent services running and it is very challenging to maintain the config with the dynamic growth of the application instances based on demand.
+Moreover, each microservice needs different configurations for different environments like Dev, QA, UAT, and Prod.

+## Configuration Server
+The solution to these problems is externalizing the microservices configuration to an external location to handle it from a single place using a dedicated microservice called Configuration Server.
+Then each microservices in the system is a Config Client that gets the location of the Config Server from the Discovery server or Service registry during application startup.
+The centralized configuration works using a typical client-server architecture pattern.
+There is a dedicated microservices application called Config Server which has access to the Configuration store like a git repository.
+Hence, the names Config Server and Config Client.

-This Spring Boot project `Config Server` is written as a Maven project with general Maven dependencies for JPA, databases, testing and Web (server).
-Here, you will learn what dependencies are needed.
-Next, we make the project visible with the server-port defined as `8888` in `application.properties`, as well as `defaultZone` server URL set to `/eureka` under port `8761`. **Service Registry** (a new microservice!) maps the internal application name set to `client`.
+**Service Registry** (a new microservice!) maps the internal application name set to `client`.
 A *Registry Client* then translates these aliases to specific URL's, e.g. http://client/ to `http://localhost:8080` for our running Config Client.
 This outsources the code like in the cloud and makes it visible only through a Eureka server.
 An Eureka server is a centralized registry that knows all client applications running on each port and IP address.
 Each microservice has to register to it.

 Spring Cloud Config Server provides an HTTP resource-based API for external configuration (name-value pairs or equivalent YAML content).
 The server is embeddable in a Spring Boot application, by using the @EnableConfigServer annotation.
 Consequently, the following application is a config server: